 In summer, when the mercury often tops 50˚C, most of the park’s longer trails become unbearable at best.
 Visit in winter, when temperatures are more benign and you can properly appreciate Joshua Tree’s captivating landscape: stacks of oddly shaped granite; two-tone “jumping” cholla cacti; and blissful oases surrounded by towering fan palms.

-For weird and wonderful wildlife: Pinnacles National Park
+3. Pinnacles National Park

 It took a series of volcanic eruptions and the seismic shifting of the San Andreas Fault to create the dramatic landscape of Pinnacles National Park, and the resulting craggy spires, chaparral hills and talus caves make for a wacky wildlife heaven.
 If you're wondering what to see in California, Pinnacles is high on the list for a unique experience.

 The park is a great place to spot tarantulas, red-legged frogs and Townsend big-eared bats, who roost in their thousands in Bear Gulch Cave.
 Then there’s the bees, more than 400 species of them, giving Pinnacles the highest density in the world.